pauloevpr/famcash/src/lib/solid-wire/README.md

 Now let's update the code and account for deleted records.
 Solid Wire uses the concept of soft delete internally - the records are initially not removed from the local database and are marked as deleted instead.

-In this example, we will use soft delete to "remove" items from our database.
+In this example, we will use soft delete to "remove" items from our database as well.
+This is a very common approach when building local-first apps.
 Deleted todos will have a `deleted` field added to them so we can identify them.

 ```jsx